Johanil/BDA-Project/BDA-project/README.md

 BDA-Project
 ==============================

-Big data analytics project to examine if changes in sales of  disposable BBQ-grills have had any  impact on wildfires in Sweden
+Big data analytics project to examine if changes in sales of  disposable BBQ-grills have had any  impact on forest fires in Sweden

 Project Organization
 ------------